 Read More From Owlcation

 There are two variations of Llanera’s flag in existence, and the most well-known is the large white skull and crossbones, with a capital K on the left.
 But the first flag he carried during the beginning of the 1896 revolution had a different placement of the markings.
 The skull and crossbones were set slightly higher and below were the initials of the Katipunan.
 This time, it was not a single K, but three of them, thus completing the whole Katipunan acronyms.

-Carrying something bearing a skull might induce fear to the enemy, or even to some common observers.
+Carrying something bearing a skull might induce fear in the enemy, or even in some common observers.
 The skull, being a deathly symbol, could mean death to the enemies and might invoke savagery and ferocity.
 And when he and his men fought the Spanish during the Cry of Nueva Ecija, the banner was a fitting symbol.

-But it was a common knowledge that Andres Bonifacio was never a fan of Llanera’s flag.
+But it was common knowledge that Andres Bonifacio was never a fan of Llanera’s flag.